 Meanwhile, the Celtic boss is hopeful the paperwork can be completed for the loan signing of Trelleborgs goalkeeper Viktor Noring, who was in Glasgow on transfer deadline day.

-Lennon, who had a late bid to take Wolves striker Kevin Doyle on loan turned down, was pleased with Celtic's January transfer activity, with top scorer Gary Hooper staying in Glasgow despite interest from Norwich City.
+was pleased with Celtic's January transfer activity, with top scorer Gary Hooper staying in Glasgow despite interest from Norwich City.

 "I am delighted that we have kept all our main players," said the manager.